 Updated — Originally Published April 19, 2011

 It’s 1999.
 My wife and I just moved into our new home with our 3-year-old daughter and infant son – and we pretty much plan to stay here forever.
 So naturally, we want to do everything right.
 And setting the kids up with a killer play area is near the top of the list.
 We had seen some of the redwood and cedar swing sets that were available – and there was no doubt: they were gorgeous.
 But they were also crazy expensive.
 After much consideration, we ultimately decided to “bite the bullet” and invest in a high-end set that could hopefully be with us for our grandchildren one day in the distant future.
-We even had a special name-board made up with the thought that it would always commemorate our first addition to our new home for our kids.
+We even had a custom name board made up with the thought that it would always commemorate our first addition to our new home for our kids.

 Seemed like a pretty cool “finishing touch” to add…

 But can a redwood swing set really last for 30 years?

 Flash-forward now to 2015.
 More than fifteen years have passed, and there’s no question that there’s some significant maintenance required keep these sets looking good and remaining functional.
 And frankly – some stuff simply has to be replaced as well.

 Wooden Swing Set Maintenance Experience & Tips